TangoEnSkai/tangoenskai.github.io/cv.md

 ## EXPERIENCE

-**Software Engineering Intern**
-_Eventacular_, Tokyo, Japan
-Mar.
-2018 to Present
-Backend and Frontend Software Development

 **Communication Ambassador**
 _ACM SIGCHI_
 Mar.
 2017 to present
 Being a SIGCHI Communication Ambassador is an exclusive opportunity for students, researcher and professionals active in the field of Human-Computer Interaction (HCI) around the world to spread the word about SIGCHI’s mission and members’ activities across the globe.

+**Software Engineering Intern**
+_Eventacular_, Tokyo, Japan
+Mar.
+2018 to Jul.
+2018
+Backend and Frontend Software Development
+* Responsibilities:
+  + Development of a web service frontend using React.js and Relay
+  + Development of a web service backend using Phoenix (a Rails-like web framework written Elixir) and GraphQL
+  + Writing tests for the frontend and backend
+  + Use of Docker containers for development and deployment
+  + Writing automation tasks for continuous integration and continuous deployment
+  + Documenting code
+  + Version control using Git
+  + Use of tools such as Pivotal Tracker, Slack, Github, and Circle CI
+  + Following an agile development process including test-driven development, pair programming, and continuous releases

 **Intern**
 _Inferret_, Tokyo, Japan